 OJT provides unique opportunities for job seekers who already have some job-related skills, including the opportunity to “learn as they earn.”
 By participating in training as an employee, the participant acquires new skills and knowledge and receives the same wages and benefits as current employees in the same or similar positions.
 OJT is a component of WIOA that allows qualified employers to receive a wage subsidy reimbursement for providing on-the-job skills training to eligible WIOA members.

-If you’re interested a testing assessment, please submit a request and a staff member will contact you soon.
+If you’re interested in testing assessment, please submit a request and a staff member will contact you soon.

 On-The-Job Training Q&A